-2012 978-81-2504-777-3 ₹1290 408 pp Paperback 2013 E-ISBN: 978-81-2505-357-6 Global Crisis The Way Forward The Stiglitz Commission Report Joseph Stiglitz, Professor of Economics, Columbia University, New York, and the recipient of a John Bates Clark Medal and a Nobel Prize, with Members of a UN Commission of Financial Experts With a Foreword by Miguel d'Escoto Brockmann, UN General Assembly President
+2012 978-81-250-4777-3 ₹1440 408 pp Paperback 2013 E-ISBN: 978-81-250-5357-6 Global Crisis The Way Forward The Stiglitz Commission Report Joseph Stiglitz, Professor of Economics, Columbia University, New York, and the recipient of a John Bates Clark Medal and a Nobel Prize, with Members of a UN Commission of Financial Experts With a Foreword by Miguel d'Escoto Brockmann, UN General Assembly President

-The Stiglitz Commission Report sees the recent financial crisis as the latest and most damaging of several concurrent crisesof food, water, energy, and sustainability-that are tightly interrelated.
-From short-term mitigations to deep structural changes, from crisis response to lasting reform of the global economic and financial architecture, the analyses and recommendations recorded here establish a bold agenda for policy change, both broad in scope and profound in ambition.
-The book is worth reading if you [want] ... to understand the economic crisis and a possible way out of it. -The Pioneer Contents: I. Introduction 2.
+The Stiglitz Commission Report sees the recent financial crisis as the latest and most damaging of several concurrent crisesof food, water, energy and sustainability-that are tightly interrelated.
+From short-term mitigations to deep structural changes. from crisis response to lasting reform of the global economic and financial architecture, the analyses and recommendations recorded here establish a bold agenda for policy change, both broad in scope and profound in ambition.
+The book is worth reading ... to understand the economic crisis and a possible way out of it.

+-The Pioneer Contents: I. Introduction 2.
 Macroeconomic Issues and Perspectives 3.
 Reforming Global Regulation to Enhance Global Economic Stability 4.
 International Institutions 5.
 International Financial Innovations 6.
-Concluding Comments 978-81-2504-320-1 ₹1710 240 pp Hardback Rights: Restricted Microeconomic Theory Old and New A Student's Guide
+Concluding Comments 2011 978-81-250-4320-1 ₹1860 240 pp Hardback Rights: Restricted' Global Crisis, Recession and Uneven Recovery Y. V. Reddy, former Governor, Reserve Bank of India, and Professor Emeritus, University of Hyderabad